 Why should I hire you for my wedding?

 This is probably the most important question you need to ask any DJ you are considering for your wedding reception.
 For me, it’s a combination of talent, experience, and a positive attitude.
+I’m always trying to learn and grow as a DJ and as an entrepreneur, which I get to do on a daily basis running MyDeejay – the area’s #1 DJ agency.
 See my long answer by reading why you should hire me.

 What kind of equipment do you use?